-In a recent study, researchers from Greece sought to determine the factors that are associated with BMD exclusively in Greek men.
+In a study, researchers from Greece sought to determine the factors that are associated with BMD exclusively in Greek men.

 The results of their study were published in the paper “Risk factors for osteoporosis in Greek male population.”
 The paper was presented at the 2011 Annual Meeting of the American Society of Bone and Mineral Research.

 This cross-sectional study included a total of 1,084 men from 92 different sites all over Greece.
 The men were between 50 and 93 years old.

 Researchers collected demographic, medical, family history, and lifestyle information from the study participants through interviews and physical examinations, and they gathered anthropometric data by examination.